lambda-feedback/user-documentation/docs/teacher/reference/response_area_components/index.md

 ## Restrictions on changes: the input type

-It is possible to change the input type (e.g. from Text to Number), but only up to the point in time where question is first saved (with or without publishing to students).
+It is possible to change the input type (e.g. from _Text_ to _Number_) without any restrictions until the first version of the question is saved or published to students.

+After the response area is saved or published to students, it is still possible to change the input type, but it will result into replacing the response area by a new one.
+The previous response area will still exist, but only on the previous version of the question.
+When replacing the response area, all response area content data (those entered by teachers including tutorials, final answer and worked solutions) are copied, but any existing response area event data (student answers, click events and statistics) will remain linked only to the previous response area.

-The reason for this restriction is to preserve high quality data analytics as explained below.
+The reason for this restriction is to preserve high quality data analytics as explained in the example below.

-### An Example of a Prohibited Scenario
+### An Example of an input type change on published response area

 - A question with input type _Number_ is created and it is saved without publishing to students.
 - A student submits an answer in the format of a single number.